Explore Christ’s first advent and consider how his role and mission still encourages Christians today.

 Glo–oooo—ooooo—ooooo—oria in excelsis De-eeo!

-Usually, I have to follow the words of a hymn on the program or screen to know what to sing next.
-But with this carol, I can look around without missing a word.
-I can enjoy the lights, candles, and greens someone has decorated with as well as the faces of the people worshiping around me.
+Usually, when I sing hymns, I need to follow along with the words in the program or on a screen.
+But with this carol, I can look around and enjoy the lights, the candles, and the greens someone has used to artfully decorate the room.
+I can also appreciate the faces of the people around me, all joined in worship.

-The lyrics of the carol describe others who stop to celebrate the arrival of the Messiah:
+The lyrics of the carol describe others who have paused their lives to celebrate the arrival of the Messiah:

 Shepherds, why this jubilee?